wokast/RePrimAnd/docsrc/sphinx/index.rst

 `RePrimAnd` is a support library for numerical simulations of general relativistic magnetohydrodynamics.
-If provides methods for recovering primitive variables like pressure and velocity from the variables evolved in quasi-conservative formulations.
+It provides methods for recovering primitive variables like pressure and velocity from the variables evolved in quasi-conservative formulations.
 Further, it provides a general framework for handling matter equations of state.